- The type and amount of chemotherapy affects how well your ovaries will work.

-Certain types of chemotherapy can also cause some women to go through menopause early and to cause periods to cease pemanently.
+Certain types of chemotherapy can also cause some women to go through menopause early and to cause periods to cease permanently.
 Ask your doctor if your chemotherapy will have any effect on your ovaries.
 This means, instead of going through menopause at the average age of 52 years old, it’s possible that you may begin menopause early (premature ovarian insufficiency, where periods stop permanently) in your 20’s, 30’s or 40’s.
-This is important for you to consider when planning a family.
+This is important for you to consider when planning to have a family.

 Will my ovaries work after having had radiation?

 Your oncologist or gynecologist should be able to tell you if your ovaries were affected by your cancer treatment(s).
 Your ovaries are part of your reproductive system.
 They make hormones and release eggs.
-Generally, if the chemotherapy and/or radiation you received affected your ovaries, your ovaries will stop making hormones and eggs and you will not have a menstrual period.
+Generally, if the chemotherapy and/or radiation you received affected your ovaries severely, your ovaries will stop making hormones and eggs and you will not have a menstrual period.
 The menstrual periods may stop temporarily during and after cancer treatments; it can take up to a year to know whether your ovaries have recovered somewhat from treatment and whether your period will come back.

 In some cases, ovaries may be partially but permanently affected by cancer treatment(s).
-Some young woman may ovulate occasionally and have light or infrequent periods because their ovaries are making small amounts of hormones and some eggs.
+Some young woman may ovulate occasionally and have light or infrequent periods because their ovaries are releasing small amounts of hormones and some eggs.
 We expect that if this occurs, premature menopause is likely to occur as well.